F5EMEA/oltra/use-cases/nginx-monitoring/README.md

 #### Step 3 - Review Dashboards in Grafana
 Once the script has been completed we should be able to see statistics/events on the Grafana dasbboards such as:
-- Utilization per virtual server
+- Utilization per Ingress Resources
-- Traffic per pool and pool memebers
+- Traffic per service and pod
 - HTTP Response Code statistics
-- SSL utilization
-- SSL failures
-- SSL version used
-- URLs that have slow response time and URLs that generate 500 and 404 errors
+- HTTP Response Time (ms)

+> **Note 1:** Ingress Resource *echo.nginx.local* is configured to have random delays between 100ms and 1.5 seconds
+> **Note 2:** Ingress Resource *readiness.nginx.local* is configured to provide 500 status code errors.

 On the UDF you can acess Grafana from BIGIP "Access" methods as per the image below.